Parallel-in-Time/pySDC/pySDC/playgrounds/Preconditioners/data/notes/Fourier.md

 We choose a Gaussian distribution as initial conditions, since that is composed of Fourier modes of multiple frequencies.
 Then, we determine the error and apply a DFT to it.
-Repeating the plot, but only with eigenvalues which modes are represented sufficiently strong, we get
+Repeating the plot, but only with eigenvalues which modes are represented sufficiently strong, we get some strange results.

 <p>
 <img src="./rho-IE-FD-eigenvals-active.png" alt="Eigenvalues of active modes in the FD schemes" style="width:100%;"/>